Population ageing will have consequences for cancer control globally as cancer is more prevalent in older adults.

-Building on its engagement in the field of breast cancer to date, UICC will be leading a Project ECHO ® course on breast cancer, delivered in partnership with the NCI Center for Global Health and the Breast Health Global Initiative.
+Building on its engagement in the field of breast cancer to date, UICC led a Project ECHO ® course on breast cancer, delivered in partnership with the NCI Center for Global Health and the Breast Health Global Initiative.

 Project ECHO is a web-based tele-mentoring programme that enables best practice sharing through combined case-based and didactic learning.

-The Project ECHO for Knowledge Summaries for Comprehensive Breast Cancer Control will increase participating organisations' capacity to develop and implement strong breast cancer control policies and programmes, with the objective of improving breast cancer outcomes in less-resourced settings.
-It is expected that participants to this Project ECHO will:
+The Project ECHO for Knowledge Summaries for Comprehensive Breast Cancer Control increased participating organisations' capacity to develop and implement strong breast cancer control policies and programmes, with the objective of improving breast cancer outcomes in less-resourced settings.
+Participants of this Project ECHO:

 The initial Project ECHO on breast cancer control was conducted between 2018-2019 with a total of 53 participants.
 Of these, 28 participants responded to the baseline and endpoint surveys to evaluate how well the Project ECHO had achieved its objectives.
 An analysis of the results were published in June 2020 in an article by Mishka K. Cira et al., “Promoting evidence-based practices for breast cancer care through web-based collaborative learning” in Journal of Cancer Policy.